laurencelundblade/QCBOR/README.md

 **Implemented in C with minimal dependency** – The only dependencies are C99, <stdint.h>, <stddef.h>, <stdbool.h> and <string.h> making
-  it highly portable. <math.h> is used too, but its use can disabled.
+  it highly portable. <math.h> and <fenv.h> are used too, but their use can disabled.
 No #ifdefs or compiler options need to be set for QCBOR to run correctly.